MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/control-limitations.md

 # Limitations of controls in Power Apps

-In this article, learn about the limitations of the controls used in canvas apps inside Microsoft Dataverse environments, and apps made with Power Apps inside Microsoft Teams (Microsoft Dataverse for Teams environments).
-For more information about environments, go to [Types of environments](https://docs.microsoft.com/power-platform/admin/environments-overview#types-of-environments).
+In this article, learn about the limitations of the controls used in canvas apps.

-## Limitations of controls in Dataverse environments
+## General limitations of canvas controls

-This section lists limitations of controls used inside the canvas apps created using Power Apps Studio for Dataverse environments.
+This section lists limitations of controls used inside the canvas apps embedded inside of Teams.

 - [Attachments control](controls//control-attachments.md) - see [Attachments control limitations](controls//control-attachments.md#limitations).